CNSC Conflict of Interest Policy

 Preferential treatment

-• Refraining from assisting outside entities or individuals in their dealings with the government where doing so would result in preferential treatment or advantages to those entities or individuals;
+• Refraining from assisting outside entities or individuals in their dealings with the government where doing so would result in preferential treatment or advantages to those entities or individuals

 Gifts, hospitality and other benefits

-• For greater certainty, accepting gifts, hospitality or other benefits is permissible if they:
+For greater certainty, accepting gifts, hospitality or other benefits is permissible if they:

-• Are infrequent and of minimal value;
+• are infrequent and of minimal value

-• Are within the normal standards of courtesy or protocol;
+• are within the normal standards of courtesy or protocol

 Financial arrangements, solicitation and use of government property

-• Refraining from undertaking any financial arrangements, including procuring goods, contracting services or administering grants and contributions or transfer payments, with outside entities or individuals where there is a risk for a real, apparent or potential conflict of interest or conflict of duties situation;
+• Refraining from undertaking any financial arrangements, including procuring goods, contracting services or administering grants and contributions or transfer payments, with outside entities or individuals where there is a risk for a real, apparent or potential conflict of interest or conflict of duties situation

-• Refraining from soliciting gifts, hospitality, donations, prizes, or other benefits or transfers of economic value from outside entities or individuals that have, had or may have dealings with the CNSC, without having received prior written approval from the Chief Audit and Evaluation Executive;
+• Refraining from soliciting gifts, hospitality, donations, prizes, or other benefits or transfers of economic value from outside entities or individuals that have, had or may have dealings with the CNSC, without having received prior written approval from the Chief Audit and Evaluation Executive

-• Refraining from the direct or indirect use of, or allowing the direct or indirect use of, CNSC property of any kind, including property leased to the CNSC, for anything other than officially approved activities;
+• Refraining from the direct or indirect use of, or allowing the direct or indirect use of, CNSC property of any kind, including property leased to the CNSC, for anything other than officially approved activities

 Outside employment, consultancy or volunteering activities

-• Refraining from engaging in any employment with a foreign government or entity unless permission is granted by the Chief Audit and Evaluation Executive and your Director or Director General;
+• Refraining from engaging in any employment with a foreign government or entity unless permission is granted by the Chief Audit and Evaluation Executive and your director or director general

 Post-employment

-• Refraining from seeking preferential treatment or privileged access to the CNSC after leaving the CNSC.
+• Refraining from seeking preferential treatment or privileged access to the CNSC after leaving the CNSC

 Reporting a conflict of interest involves:

-1. Submitting a Declaration of Conflict of Interest Form I: In this form, employees are required to declare that they have read the Values and Ethics Code for the Public Sector, the CNSC Values and Ethics Code, the policy, the directive, and the annexes, and state whether they are or not involved in outside activities or have assets or liabilities that may give rise to a real, apparent or potential conflict of interest in relation to their official duties.
+1. Submitting a Declaration of Conflict of Interest – Form I: In this form, employees are required to declare that they have read the Values and Ethics Code for the Public Sector, the CNSC Values and Ethics Code, the Conflict of Interest Policy, and the CNSC Directive on Reporting and Managing Financial Conflicts of Interest, and state whether they are involved in outside activities or have assets or liabilities that may give rise to a real, apparent or potential conflict of interest in relation to their official duties.

-2. Submitting a Confidential Report — Form II, if necessary: In this form, employees are to provide information on outside activities, assets or liabilities that might give rise to a real, apparent or potential conflict of interest.
-This should be done within 60 days of initial appointment to the CNSC, return from an external assignment, or change in personal affairs – such as receiving inheritance with reportable assets.
+2. Submitting a Confidential Report – Form II, if necessary: In this form, employees are to provide information on outside activities, assets or liabilities that might give rise to a real, apparent or potential conflict of interest.

-7.1 Management of the Conflict of Interest Program
+6.3 Management of the Conflict of Interest Program

 • Putting in place the infrastructure and controls to:

-• effectively administer this policy and ensure that conflict of interest and conflict of duties risks are identified and resolved.
+• effectively administer this policy and ensure that conflict of interest and conflict of duties risks are identified and resolved

-• Identifying and updating the list of reportable assets and liabilities that must be reported by CNSC employees.
+• Identifying and updating the list of reportable assets and liabilities that must be reported by CNSC employees

-• Reminding CNSC employees who have indicated their intention to leave of the ongoing application of this policy.
+• Reminding CNSC employees who have indicated their intention to leave of the ongoing application of this policy

-• Reviewing and approving individual financial mitigation strategies including the selection of trustees, managers or agents, including their replacements or additions and any reimbursement of reasonable administration costs incurred by the CNSC employee as a result of implementing a financial mitigation strategy.
+• Reviewing and approving individual financial mitigation strategies, including the selection of trustees, managers or agents, including their replacements or additions and any reimbursement of reasonable administration costs incurred by the CNSC employee as a result of implementing a financial mitigation strategy

-7.2 Education and oversight
+6.4 Education and oversight

 2. ensure that employees are informed on a regular basis of the requirements of this policy